michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 Using an imbalanced ratio (<1.0) can be useful or necessary in many business cases:
 - Sample ratio above 1:
     - In cases where a treatment has significant previous evidence of success, a control could mean lost profits.
 Thus, a small control group can be used to minimize missing out on expected profit while accurately defining the treatment's effect on its customer segments.
-    - In medical cases with previous evidence of success, it can be a moral question to not give potentially life saving treatment to affected users for the sake of having a control group.
+    - In medical cases with previous evidence of success, it can be a moral question to not give potentially lifesaving treatment to affected users for the sake of having a control group.
 - Sample ratio below 1:
     - In many cases the treatment is untested, and applying it to the entire customer base could lead to a decrease in short-term revenue as well as a loss in customers.
 This is an especially important consideration in markets where the product differences between competitors is very small, like that for Lyft and Uber.